firstname.lastname@example.org | 01484 472761

 I have made numerous submissions to the United Nations and I have contributed to parliamentary inquiries, national consultations and policy briefings about women, children and families subject to immigration laws in the UK.
 Contributions include:

-I have been involved with bidding for funding, organising and running a number of conferences, seminars and workshops.
+I have been involved with securing funding, organising and running a number of conferences, seminars and workshops.